-- The borrowers must be discharged from bankruptcy.
-It can be the day after discharge, but not while they’re still in bankruptcy.
+- The borrowers must first be discharged from bankruptcy.
+The application can be filed the next day but not while they’re still in bankruptcy.

 - Multiple bankruptcies will be a challenge.
-Be prepared to explain to the lenders how this happened multiple times and how it won’t happen again.
+Borrowers must be prepared to thoroughly explain to lenders how each bankruptcy occurred and how it won’t happen again.

-- The key to a successful application with a prior bankruptcy is in the story.
-Be well prepared to explain how they got into the problem that lead to the bankruptcy and how this was a 1 time event.
+- Borrowers must be well prepared to explain the story of how they got into the problem that lead to the bankruptcy and offer reasonable assurance that it was a one-time only event

-- Solid income will be very important.
-Alternative lenders will place more emphasis than usual on income because they want reasonable chance for the borrower to succeed in picking up the pieces after bankruptcy.
+- The ability to demonstrate a solid income will be very important.
+Alternative lenders will place more emphasis on income as they will want it to be illustrated clearly that the borrower is able to fulfill their financial obligations.

 A mortgage from an alternative lender like Kokanee Mortgage is often the first step for borrowers trying to rebuild their lives after bankruptcy.
-Arranging the right mortgage for a borrower after bankruptcy will a lot easier if you keep in mind these tips in mind.
+Arranging the right mortgage for a borrower after bankruptcy will a lot easier if the key points are all adequately addressed.

-The experienced underwriters at Kokanee Mortgage are always available to help you work through challenging situations like a prior bankruptcy.
+The experienced underwriters at Kokanee Mortgage are always available to help you work through challenging situations like those of a prior bankruptcy.